What is the V Model in Software Development?

 Clear Requirements

 Stability is very important for the V Model.
 If the needs of the project are clear and won't change much during the creation process, the V Model works very well.
 Its clear steps and organized testing make sure that all of the software's parts are checked carefully against the set requirements.
-This gives a lot of faith that the final product will live up to the original idea and meet the needs of users.
+This gives teams confidence that the final product will meet expectations.

 High-Risk Projects